marksherriff/uvacs-advising/semester/f23/summer2023.md

 If you have credit for CS 1110, then the next class you should consider is [CS 2100: Data Structures and Algorithms 1](https://uvacsadvising.org/courses.html#cs-2100-data-structures-and-algorithms-1).
 Another option is [CS 2120: Discrete Mathematics and Thoery 1](https://uvacsadvising.org/courses.html#cs-2120-discrete-mathematics-and-theory-1), but these seats are very limited and we are holding some specifically for transfer students.

 If you have credit for both CS 1110 and CS 2100, we recommend you take [CS 3205: HCI in Software Development](https://uvacsadvising.org/courses.html#cs-3205-hci-in-software-development) as this course will count as a CS elective for the BACS, BSCS, and CPE degrees.
-Otherwise, we recommend that SEAS students work on your APMA electives and that College students take general education courses or explore other interests.
+Otherwise, we recommend that SEAS students work on their APMA electives and that College students take general education courses or explore other interests.

 Please see [Lou's List](https://louslist.org/page.php?Semester=1238&Type=Group&Group=CompSci) or SIS for more information about current enrollment and instructors.